Synthetic String Construction

 Composites

-Composite tennis strings are a result of combining multiple types of materials or grades of materials in an attempt to create a string that shares the benefits of each.
+Composite tennis strings are a result of combining multiple materials or grades of materials in an attempt to create a string that shares the benefits of each.

-With that said, composites are less a construction and more a method of combining materials to achieve certain playing charatersitcs, but we’ve included them in this section for simplicity.
+With that said, composites are less a construction and more a method of combining materials to achieve certain playing charatersitcs, but I’ve included them in this section for simplicity.

 As such, the construction varies among these strings.
 Wilson NXT Control is an example of a composite multifilament that features polyester and nylon in its creation.